thomasdondorf/file-line-reader/README.md

     var reader = new LineReader('longfile.txt');

-    reader.nextLine(function (err, line) {
+    // Reads the file line of the longfile.txt file reader.nextLine(function (err, line) {
         if (err) {
-            // file not found, not rights, ..
+            // file not found, no read rights, ..
         }

         console.log(line);